ghc-proposals/ghc-proposals/proposals/0000-namespaces.md

 import qualified Module.A
 -- stops to exist

-import Module.A named as X
+import namespace Module.A as X
 -- could be written
 from "package"
   include "Module/A" as X

--- namespaces now canibalize the module syntax. space A () where
+-- namespaces now canibalize the module syntax. namespace A () where
   ..
 -- ->
 module A () where